ayydany/ayydany.github.io/source/_posts/linux-switch.md

 ---
-title: Switching from Windows to Linux: A Journey
+title: Switching from Windows to Linux - A Journey
 date: 2024-06-09 01:03:43
+tags:
+  - thoughts
-tags: thoughts, linux
+  - linux
 layout: post
 ---